Minimum Working Conditions

 For instance, the EPF Act refers to ‘basic wages’ which is used as the base for computing employee and employer social security contributions.
 Basic wages are defined as all payments which are earned by an employee in accordance with the terms of the employment contract, but does not include: i) the cash value of any food concession; ii) any dearness allowance (i.e. cash payments paid on account of a rise in the cost of living), house-rent allowance, overtime allowance, bonus, commission or any other similar allowance; and iii) any presents made by the employer.

-The Wages Act on the other hand, has a much wider definition of wages; here ‘wages’ is defined as all remuneration (whether by way of salary, allowances, or otherwise) expressed in terms of money or capable of being so expressed, which would, if the terms of employment, express or implied, were fulfilled, be payable to a person employed in respect of his employment and includes: i) any remuneration payable under any award or settlement between the parties or order of a Court; ii) any remuneration to which the person employed is entitled in respect of overtime work or holidays or any leave period; iii) any additional remuneration payable under the terms of employment (whether called a bonus or by any other name); iv) any sum which by reason of termination of employment is payable under any law, contract or instrument; and v) any sum to which the person employed is entitled under any scheme framed under any law for the time being in force.
+The Wages Act on the other hand, has a much wider definition of wages; here ‘wages’ is defined as all remuneration (whether by way of salary, allowances, or otherwise) expressed in terms of money or capable of being so expressed, which would, if the terms of employment, express or implied, were fulfilled, be payable to a person employed in respect of his/her employment and includes: i) any remuneration payable under any award or settlement between the parties or order of a Court; ii) any remuneration to which the person employed is entitled in respect of overtime work or holidays or any leave period; iii) any additional remuneration payable under the terms of employment (whether called a bonus or by any other name); iv) any sum which by reason of termination of employment is payable under any law, contract or instrument; and v) any sum to which the person employed is entitled under any scheme framed under any law for the time being in force.

-The following are excluded: i) any bonus (whether under a scheme of profit sharing or otherwise) which does not form part of the remuneration under the terms of employment or which is not payable under any award or settlement between the parties or order of a Court; ii) the value of any house-accommodation, or of the supply of light, water, medical attendance or other amenity or of any service excluded from the computation of wages by a general or special order of the State Government; iii) any contribution made by the employer to any pension or provident fund, and the interest accrued thereon; iv) any travelling allowance or the value of any travelling concession; v) any sum paid to the employed person to defray special expenses entailed on him by the nature of his employment; or vi) any gratuity payable.
+The following are excluded: i) any bonus (whether under a scheme of profit sharing or otherwise) which does not form part of the remuneration under the terms of employment or which is not payable under any award or settlement between the parties or order of a Court; ii) the value of any house-accommodation, or of the supply of light, water, medical attendance or other amenity or of any service excluded from the computation of wages by a general or special order of the State Government; iii) any contribution made by the employer to any pension or provident fund, and the interest accrued thereon; iv) any travelling allowance or the value of any travelling concession; v) any sum paid to the employed person to defray special expenses entailed on him/her by the nature of his/her employment; or vi) any gratuity payable.

-Maximum Working Week
+Maximum Working Hours

-Overtime
+Overtime Work

-As described above, employees working longer than 9 hours a day or 48 hours a week are typically entitled to overtime payments.
-An employee working ‘overtime’ becomes entitled to wages at the rate of twice his/her ordinary rate of wages and could also be entitled to a compensatory time off.
+As described above, employees typically working longer than 9 hours a day or 48 hours a week are typically entitled to overtime payments.
+An employee working ‘overtime’ generally becomes entitled to wages at the rate of twice his/her ordinary rate of wages and could also be entitled to a compensatory time off.
 This would however have to be analysed further; given that there are some States which also prohibit overtime work, except in limited circumstances.

 Employer’s Obligation to Provide a Healthy and Safe Workplace

 As described above, the FA Act read with State specific rules thereunder has elaborate provisions regarding health and safety of workmen.
 These stipulations include maintaining cleanliness, disposal of wastes and effluents, provision of clean drinking water and toilets, ensuring a temperature control mechanism so as to prevent any injury to health of workmen, ensuring adequate lighting and ventilation, measures to prevent inhalation of dust and fumes, regulation of artificial humidification, measures to prevent overcrowding on factory premises, construction and proper maintenance of floors, stairs, passages and ensuring that they are obstruction free for the safety of the workers, fencing of dangerous machinery, providing suitable gear or appliances, driving belts and other safety devices.
 The FA Act also envisages precautions to be taken against explosives, inflammable gases, dangerous fumes, gases and fire.
-Non-compliance with provisions of the FA attracts both monetary penalty and imprisonment.
+Non-compliance with provisions of the FA Act attracts both monetary penalty and imprisonment.

-In addition, the ESI Act and the Employees Compensation Act, 1923 (“ECA”) also address compensation and other benefits that the employer must provide employees in contingencies such as maternity, temporary or permanent physical disablement due to injury arising in the course of employment that results in loss of wages or earning capacity, death due to employment injury, as well as medical care to workers and their immediate dependents.
+In addition, the ESI Act and the Employees Compensation Act, 1923 (“ECA”) also address compensation and other benefits that the employer must provide to employees in contingencies such as maternity, temporary or permanent physical disablement due to injury arising in the course of employment that results in loss of wages or earning capacity, death due to employment injury, as well as medical care to employees and their immediate dependents.

 Complaint Procedures